We look forward to welcoming you into one of our choirs.

-What are the safety protocols for the in-person choirs?
+What are the safety protocols for the in-person choir?

 Your safety is important to us.
-We require that our singers be fully vaccinated in order to attend in person.
-In addition, for the time being, we ask that choristers wear masks while singing.
-We follow BC health regulations for COVID protocol.
+We require that our choristers be fully vaccinated in order to attend our in-person choirs.
+Voices in Motion follows BC health regulations for COVID protocol.

 I have never sung in a choir before.
 Is that a problem?

 Not at all!
 Our professional choral conductor will help you find your voice!
 This is a non-auditioned choir – no one is turned away.
 You can speak with one of our choristers who said the same thing when they first started.
 Everyone has a voice!

 Most certainly!
 Please feel free to attend a rehearsal and then decide if this is the place for you.

 If you are shy about attending a rehearsal, we would be happy to put you in touch with a person who is already singing in the choir.
 They can speak with you about their experience.

 Anyone can join the choir, but we encourage people to commit to the choir for a full year.
 An ongoing commitment to understanding and helping those with dementia and memory loss is a very important part of developing a caring community.

 As we are a small organization, we unfortunately do not have the capacity to take responsibility for the well being of choristers during rehearsals or other activities.

 Will this choir benefit any individual who has memory loss?